Jan-PieterBaert/delta-tutorial/README.md

 ## Step 2.1: Configuring mu-authorization
 mu-authorization requires two crucial configurations:
 1. `config.ex`: Define permissions for editing specific kinds of triples based on user roles or groups.
-2. `delta-ex`: Configure delta notifications to ensure mu-authorization provides the delta-notifier with necessary delta messages.
+2. `delta.ex`: Configure delta notifications to ensure mu-authorization provides the delta-notifier with necessary delta messages.
 With these configurations in place, the jobs and tasks can be created and the delta-notifier will work as usual.

 ## Step 2.2: Configuring the Resource